chef-boneyard/chef-rfc/rfc062-exit-status.md

 Exit Code        | Reason             | Details
 -------------    | -------------      |-----
+-1               | Failed execution*   | Generic error during Chef execution.
+On Linux this will show up as 255, on Windows as -1
-0                | Successful run     | Any successful execution of a Chef utility should return this exit code 42               | Audit Mode Failure | Audit mode failed, but chef converged successfully.
-1                | Failed execution   | Generic error during Chef execution.
+0                | Successful run     | Any successful execution of a Chef utility should return this exit code 1                | Failed execution   | Generic error during Chef execution.
 2                | SIGINT received    | Received an interrupt signal
 3                | SIGTERM received   | Received an terminate signal
--1               | Failed execution*   | Generic error during Chef execution.
-On Linux this will show up as 255, on Windows as -1
+42               | Audit Mode Failure | Audit mode failed, but chef converged successfully.
+213              | Chef upgrade       | Chef has exited during a client upgrade

 * \*Next release should deprecate any use of this exit code.